rusvaplauke/DoggoDollars/README.md

 11. User should be able to send money to another user.
 Lets call it transaction

-7. It should be possible to retrieve all transaction information for an account:
+<del> 7.
+It should be possible to retrieve all transaction information for an account:
-    I need to be able (given userid), tops, money sent, received.
+    I need to be able (given userid), tops, money sent, received.</del>

 9. Transaction costs 1 euro.